 6. Organize your own Twitter Blast within your state or organization.

 7. Use any of the tools from the tool kit here

 Family Advocacy Training and Education

-The Family Advocacy Training & Education (FATE) Project will train family members who already possess leadership skills to advocate on issues important to the Deaf-Blind field and community.
-The family members will then use their newly honed advocacy skills to educate legislators on the needs of individuals who are Deaf-Blind and their families.
+The Family Advocacy Training & Education (FATE) Project trains family members who already possess leadership skills to advocate on issues important to the Deaf-Blind field and community.
+The family members then use their newly honed advocacy skills to educate legislators on the needs of individuals who are Deaf-Blind and their families.

 The following family organizations were recruited and asked to select two representatives from their respective organizations to join the FATE Project:

 The Six State Family Organizations and NFADB Affiliates: